Lucky Lakers fan sinks half-court shot to win $75,000

 The Los Angeles Lakers may have lost last night, but for one fan it was the best day of his life.

-With $75,000 on the line, lucky fan Jamie Murray rubbed his hands, took a deep breath and grabbed a basketball.
+With $75,000 on the line, lucky fan Jamie Murry rubbed his hands, took a deep breath and grabbed a basketball.

 "I went to a little camp at Apollo Park, not too far from my house," he said.
 "I would just play in the games, play pick up when I got older and now I play at the gym."